 Given the absence of structural breaks, a standard Augmented Dickey Fuller (ADF) test is used to check for unit roots.
-We cannot reject the null hypothesis in any case (cf. Table A1 in the appendix), thus, we will treat all variables as I(1).
-To test for a long-run equilibrium relationship of technology and stock market prices we apply the Johansen trace test with an orthogonal trend, cf. Table A2 in the appendix.
+We cannot reject the null hypothesis in any case, thus, we will treat all variables as I(1).
+To test for a long-run equilibrium relationship of technology and stock market prices we apply the Johansen trace test with an orthogonal trend.
 We can reject the null of no cointegration with DAX1b for all versions of the TFP variable.
-This gives rise to the specification of bivariate vector error correction models (VECM) whose coefficient estimates are used to compute the reduced form moving average representation.
-For the estimation results, see the appendix.
+This gives rise to the specification of bivariate vector error correction models (VECM) whose coefficient estimates are used to compute the reduced form moving average representation.3